ToolBrain/ToolBrain/README.md

 This will:
 - Initialize a `CodeAgent` with simple math tools
-- Run the agent multiple times to collect execution traces
-- Evaluate each trace using a reward function
+- Define a customised reward function
-- Pass the results to a mock RL GRPO algorithm for "training"
+- Run the GRPO algorithm

 ## 📖 Usage Example

 Here's a minimal example of how to use ToolBrain.
 This script demonstrates simplified ToolBrain API:
 1. Create a smolagent CodeAgent
-2. Create brain with Brain() constructor (all parameters as keywords)
+2. Create a brain with our main class Brain()
-3. Train with explicit, self-documenting parameters
+3. Train the agent with the GRPO algorithm

 ```python